-Are you getting enough sleep?
-Do you find you choose work over sleep?
+Are you sleep-deprived?
+Getting enough sleep?
+Do you find you choose work to oversleep?
 Think you’re being productive?
-If you're running yourself ragged and staying up too late to get work done, you could be diminishing your mental and physical health, and your productivity.
+If you’re running yourself ragged and staying up too late to get work done, you could be diminishing your mental and physical health, and your productivity.

 Studies have shown that a lack of sleep, especially trading work for sleep, can destroy productivity and increase stress.
 Sleep deprivation impacts your ability to stay focused and operate at a higher-level brain function.
 It can also affect mood, cause physical illnesses and mental health issues.